PinkDiamond1/docs-24/docs/reference/starlark-instructions.md

 )
 ```

- As we allow `jq` like strings you can write more complex queries using [regular expressions](https://devdocs.io/jq-regular-expressions-pcre/) to manipulate the extracted string like below.
+NOTE: the extractor string is passed to [jq](https://stedolan.github.io/jq/), so you can use the power of `jq` during your extractions.
+For example, `jq`'s [regular expressions](https://devdocs.io/jq-regular-expressions-pcre/) can be used to manipulate the extracted strings like so:

  ```python
  # assuming response.body looks like {"result": {"foo": ["hello/world/welcome"]}}